-Students are free to organize and join associations to promote their common interests consistent with the vision, mission, core values, and policies of the University College.
-Each organization will present to the President a nominee for faculty advisor of their own choosing.
-Organizations are free to invite guests (e.g. speakers, lecturers) in consultation with a faculty advisor.
+Students are free to organize and join associations to promote their common interests, consistent with the purposes and policies of Burman University.
+All organizations may submit to the Vice President for Student Services nominees for faculty advisors/sponsors of their own choosing.